PallaviSaitu/PallaviSaitu/README.md

 # 👋 Hi, I'm Pallavi

 I'm a people analytics practitioner and educator who turns workforce data into clear, actionable insight.
-My work sits at the intersection of analytics, storytelling, and learning design focusing on talent acquisition and people operations.
+My work sits at the intersection of analytics, storytelling, and building AI conversational expereinces through products for people operations.

-📊 I build dashboards and data tools that speak plainly.
-📚 I design e-learning content that makes HR analytics accessible to all 🧠 I'm exploring how AI can augment not replace human judgment at work.
+📊 I build dashboards and data tools that speak plainly 📚 I design and deploy products for business leaders that help them make strategic decision making 🧠 I'm exploring how AI can augment not replace human judgment at work and helping shape positive experiences for businesses

 ---
 ### 🔬 Interests
 - People analytics in talent acquisition
 - Workforce data storytelling & dashboard design
 - Ethical, human-centered AI in HR
+- Helping serve my community better through social services

 ---